Sumeet-Raina/CV/README.md

 ## Projects

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

-#### Skills

 **Communication**
 Throughout my career I have always worked in environments built on the ability to make yourself understood.
 Whether explaining a lesson to children in the classroom, conflict resolution on the playground, debating on how to implement the curriculum with my colleagues or helping staff work through their technical difficulties.